MakinaHQ/makina-core/SPECIFICATIONS.md

 ### Oracle Registry

 The `OracleRegistry` contract acts as an aggregator of Chainlink price feeds, and prices tokens in a reference currency (e.g. USD) using either one feed or a two feeds path.

+### Chain Registry

+The protocol uses Wormhole cross-chain queries to relay accounting data from spoke Calibers to the hub Machine.
+Since Wormhole relies on its own custom chain ID system, the `ChainRegistry` contract provides a mapping between standard EVM chain IDs and Wormhole chain IDs.

+### Token Registry

+The `TokenRegistry` contract maintains the association between token addresses on the hub and spoke chains.
+It enables consistent identification and pricing of bridged assets across networks, ensuring accurate cross-chain accounting.

 ### Access Control